The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 Offers Telehealth

-Lawrence Pardee is a Neurologist in Canandaigua, New York.
+Lawrence Pardee is a Neurologist practicing medicine in Canandaigua, New York.
 Dr. Pardee is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Unverricht-Lundborg Syndrome, Lafora Disease, Progressive Myoclonic Epilepsy, and Dravet Syndrome.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Unverricht-Lundborg Syndrome, Lafora Disease, Progressive Myoclonic Epilepsy, and Dravet Syndrome.

 Advanced in Opsoclonus-Myoclonus Syndrome